 Dear Mr. Chairman,

-While the FOP will continue to push for the full repeal of the WEP and the GPO, we are grateful to you for your long–time leadership on this issue.
-On behalf of the more than 356,000 members of the Fraternal Order of Police, I am proud to offer our support for this legislation.
-If I can be of any additional assistance on this or any other issue, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.
+This is a thorough and comprehensive bill that will help law enforcement protect our children from online exploitation.
+On behalf of the more than 364,000 members of the Fraternal Order of Police, we thank you for your leadership on this important issue.
+If I can be of any additional assistance, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.